Quilled Cosmic Rainbow

 This particular mandala is just under 8×8 (I left roughly 1/4 inch on all sides for white space).
 I used a black mat with white core and put it in a 12×12 black, low-profile frame.
 It’s usually pretty hard to find thin frames to fit quillings, but this was just perfect.
 If I could take a decent picture of it all together, I would, but for some reason when I try to do that kind of shot, they always look terrible.

 There is really nothing special about the construction of this quilled cosmis rainbow mandala.
 I just made various-sized coils and glued them so that the eye was pulled to one side.
 I think they call them eccentric loose coils, but am not entirely certain.
-I thought it gave it a more “cosmic” look than just letting the eyes glued down where they landed upon releasing the quill.
+I thought it gave it a more “cosmic” look than just letting the eyes glue down where they landed upon releasing the quill.